TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/4-Test-Driven-Development.rst

 	When Robert Lemke and other Coredevelopers suggested to make the development for FLOW3 test driven, I was sceptic.
-Test-Driven Development sounded like a nice concept, but I did not knew, how to test a framework this size reasonable.
+Test-Driven Development sounded like a nice concept, but I did not know how to test a framework this size reasonable.
 Also in the internet there were often only very simple academic examples to find.
 	Until this time I had only a theoretical overview over TDD.
 	Even when I started to test, when the Fluid development started.
 The first test